awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-key-pairs.rst

 ====================

 To list your key pairs or to get information about them, call the |ec2client|'s :methodname:`describeKeyPairs` method.
-It returns a :aws-java-class:`DescribeKeyPairsResponse
+It returns a :aws-java-class-prev:`DescribeKeyPairsResponse
 <services/ec2/model/DescribeKeyPairsResponse>` that you can use to access the list of key pairs by
-calling its :methodname:`keyPairs` method, which returns a list of :aws-java-class:`KeyPairInfo
+calling its :methodname:`keyPairs` method, which returns a list of :aws-java-class-prev:`KeyPairInfo
 <services/ec2/model/KeyPairInfo>` objects.

 **Imports**